geraldoahnert/landing-page/README.md

 ## About

 Landing Page with front and back architecture.
-Capture use email and save to database.
+Capture user email and save to database.